Forgot password

 Recommended Videos

-You should brush those feelings aside, because It Ends with Us fires on all the cylinders that matter, and then some.
+They should brush those feelings aside, because It Ends with Us fires on all the cylinders that matter, and then some.
 An iridescent Blake Lively gracefully leads this compassionate, smartly-styled adaptation, and Baldoni’s direction gives the movie an artistic heft that shouldn’t be slept on.
 It creaks on more than a few occasions, but those are easily forgivable mistakes in the grand scheme of It Ends with Us (though it cannot and should not receive any pardon for the wet eyes that it will likely cause).

 The film stars Lively as Lily Bloom, a florist who moves to Boston to start a new venture as a flower shop owner.
-Here, she runs into Ryle Kincaid (Baldoni, also the director), who takes a particular liking to Lily, and Lily eagerly reciprocates.
+Here, she runs into Ryle Kincaid (Baldoni, also the director), who takes a particular liking to Lily, which Lily eventually reciprocates.
 Also in the Boston area is Atlas Corrigan (Brandon Sklenar, who underplays his character beautifully), Lily’s high school boyfriend who suddenly fell out of her life when they were young.
-In case the film’s title doesn’t give away the rest of the film’s synopsis, Lily and Ryle’s relationship is exciting, loving, and everything Lily could ever hope for… until it very much isn’t.
+In case the film’s title doesn’t give away the rest of the film’s synopsis, Lily and Ryle’s relationship is exciting, loving, and everything Lily could ever hope for, until it very much isn’t.

 It Ends With Us